rapPayne/react_in_3_weeks/labs/2.3 State/README.md

 ```
 You'll also need to `import { getNextCartItemId } from './utilities';`

 5. Study these for a minute.
-Notice how they each call `setcart`, replacing the entire cart with a modified *copy* of that cart.
+Notice how they each call `setCart`, replacing the entire cart with a modified *copy* of that cart.

 6. Let's do a quick test.
 Add this to the component.
 ```JavaScript